emnodb/semantic-search-example/README.md

 The querying process is very similar to the indexing process.
-We create an Emno client, select the index we want to query, and then embed the query.
+We create an emno client, select the index we want to query, and then embed the query.
 We then use the `query` method to search the index for the most similar embeddings.
 The `query` method returns a list of matches.
 Each match contains the metadata associated with the embedding, as well as the score of the match.

 Let's run some queries and see what we get: